 Throughout the year, we periodically have opportunities to exhibit our members’ works at galleries around Nashville and surrounding areas.
 Contact our Exhibits Organizer with any questions.

-Eligibility: All BPG members in good standing with the Brentwood Photography Group are encouraged to enter.
-You will receive 1 President’s Cup point for your submission.
+All BPG members in good standing with the Brentwood Photography Group are encouraged to enter.
+Members will receive one President’s Cup point for your submission.

 - Images need to be family appropriate for a public space